Lux Christian Academy: Policies & Handbook

 Tardies:

 All students are expected to be in class by 8:15 a.m.
-In order to be on time, students should be dropped off no later than 7:55 a.m.
-Students who are habitually late will not be allowed to make up the work that has been missed after the third tardy.
+Students who are habitually late will not be allowed to make up work missed after the third tardy.
 Three tardies will equal one absence.
-Excessive tardies and absences may lead to expulsion.
+Excessive tardiness and absences may lead to expulsion.

 Inclement Weather/ Unforeseen Circumstances Postings

-It may be necessary to close, delay the start of school, or dismiss early, because of inclement weather or unforeseen circumstances.
-Information regarding school closing or delayed start will be text to parents’ mobile phones.
+It may be necessary to close, delay the start of school, or dismiss early because of inclement weather or unforeseen circumstances.
+Information regarding school closing or delayed start will be texted to parents’ mobile phones.

 Lions Organizer